The Boats of the "Glen Carrig": Style

 Thus we had her sparred, all but a bowsprit and jibboom; yet this we managed by making a stumpy, spike bowsprit from one of the smaller spars which they had used to shore up the superstructure, and because we feared that it lacked strength to bear the strain of our fore and aft stays, we took down two hawsers from the fore, passing them in through the hawse-holes and setting them up there.

-(Note the large number of consecutive or nearly consecutive words beginning with s: sparred, stumpy, spike, smaller, spars, superstructure, strength, strain, and stays).

 Hodgson also shows a certain playfulness of style.
 For example, note the adjacent homophones ladder and latter in the excerpt below: